Fire Service Collaboration

 - More robust community outreach and education programs.

-If approved, the new agency will start the process of creating an identity that honors the legacy of each organization and their communities.
+At a later date, the new agency will start the process of creating an identity that honors the legacy of each organization and their communities.
 Public involvement will be integral to the renaming and rebranding efforts.

 Collaboration is Underway Now